jtokoph/editr/README.md

 ### Ok smart ass, why HTTP then?

-I'm lazy and didn't want to impliment my own protocol, so I thought it would be easier.
+I'm lazy and didn't want to implement my own protocol, so I thought it would be easier.
 This way the client could just be cURL.

 ### WTF is the extra "X" that gets appended to the response?